 Silica is used as an abrasive to polish teeth and remove stains.

 To protect tooth enamel and restore natural whiteness to your smile, three different things are going on when you brush with Opalescence.

 - It’s formulated to ensure fluoride is more efficiently absorbed by tooth enamel;

-- it contains xylitol to help remineralise enamel;
+- it contains xylitol to help remineralize enamel;

-- sodium hydroxide helps to neutralise the acids that attack tooth enamel.
+- sodium hydroxide helps to neutralize the acids that attack tooth enamel.

 The final ingredient working to whiten your smile is sparkle C1 77019, a shimmering pigment that reflects and bends light to create a temporary illusion of much whiter teeth.

 Unlike some whitening toothpastes, Opalescence can be used long term as it its abrasivity is relatively low and it does not have a gritty texture.
 Fans love its unusual wintergreen fresh taste which is less sweet than other brands.